garronej/ts-ci/README.md

 This template automates the boring and tedious tasks of:
 - Filling up the ``package.json``
 - Setting up Typescript.
-- Writing a [README.md](https://github.com/garronej/ts_ci/blob/master/README.template.md) with decent presentation and instructions on how to install/import your module.
+- Writing a [README.md](https://github.com/garronej/ts_ci/blob/main/README.template.md) with decent presentation and instructions on how to install/import your module.
 - Testing on multiple Node version running on Ubuntu and Windows before publishing.
 - Maintaining a CHANGELOG.
 - Publishing on NPM and creating corresponding GitHub releases.

 Besides, good stuff that comes with using this template:
-- No dist files are tracked on the ``master`` branch.
+- No dist files are tracked on the ``main`` branch.
 - Shorter specific file import path.
   ``import {...} from "my_module/theFile"`` instead of the usual ``import {...} from "my_module/dist/theFile"``
 - CDN distribution for importing from an ``.html`` file with a ``<script>`` tag.
-- A branch ``latest`` always in sync with the latest release.
-- When your users hit *"Go to Definition"* they get redirected to the actual ``.ts`` source file instead of the ``.d.ts``.
-  ( Feature disabled by default, refer to [instructions](#enabling-go-to-definition-to-redirect-to-the-source-ts-file) on how to enable it ).
 - ESlint and Prettier are automatically run against files staged for commit. ( You can [disable](#disable-linting-and-formatting) this feature. )

 If you want your module to support Deno as well checkout [denoify_ci](https://github.com/garronej/denoify_ci).